-When I was working on the bigger movies at Disney, I got really into Writing and Directing my own short films on the side.
+While I was working on the bigger movies at Disney, I got really into Writing and Directing my own short films on the side.
 A big part of this involved Storyboarding.
 For those who don't know, this is basically when a script's WORDS get translated into DRAWINGS.
 The thing is, because I was often storyboarding my own scripts, I was basically Writing and Illustrating my own little movies for years.
-So in time it wasn't a very far stretch to start Writing and Illustrating BOOKS as well.
+So in time it wasn't a very far stretch to start writing and illustrating BOOKS as well.

 My real break into publishing came at the 2012 BEA, when a nearly wordless Picture Book I had Co-Written and Illustrated was noticed by a Literary Agent.
 That book, called The Monkey Goes Bananas, was published by Abrams in 2014 to absolutely stellar reviews.
 An equally well received sequel, titled The Monkey and the Bee, was released the following year.